How we're using your information?

 We're aware that some of the data collected is particularly sensitive: ethnic group; previous tenure in hospital or prison/approved probation hostel support; if household left last settled home because discharged from prison/long stay hospital/other institution; or if source of referral is probation/prison, youth offending team, community mental health team or health service.
 Please rest assured that all the information collected via CORE is treated in accordance with Data Protection requirements and guidelines.

 Data is published by MHCLG in aggregate form on an annual basis as part of a report and complementary tables.
 To access the annual publications on lettings please visit: https://www.gov.uk/government/collections/rents-lettings-andtenancies;

 To see the publications on sales please visit: https://www.gov.uk/government/collections/social-housing-sales-including-rightto-buy-and-transfers

 CORE data is shared with other public sector bodies for research and statistical purposes only.
 For example, data is shared with Homes and Communities Agency and the Greater London Authority to allow them to exercise their role in providing adequate social housing.
 The detail level data is anonymised and protected to minimise the risk of identification and deposited with the UK Data Archive for research purposes.

-If you are unhappy with how any aspect of this privacy notice, or how your personal information is being processed, please contact Department Data Protection Officer at: email@example.com and if you are still not happy, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO): https://ico.org.uk/concerns/
+If you're unhappy with how any aspect of this privacy notice, or how your personal information, is being processed, please contact Department Data Protection Officer at: firstname.lastname@example.org and if you're still not happy, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO): https://ico.org.uk/concerns/